julian-molina/Documentation/_data/trading_system.md

 trigger-off_event: "The trigger-off event defines the situation in which the corresponding strategy shall be triggered-off.
 A strategy that is triggered-off releases the capital in reserve and makes it available to other strategies in the trading system."

-take_position_event: "The take position event defines the situation that needs to be met to enter a trade."
+take_position_event: "The take position event defines the situation that needs to be met to take a position."

-open_stage: "The open stage deals with all the parameters that define a trade, including position rate and size as well as initial stop and take profit targets."
+open_stage: "The open stage deals with all the definitions that make up a position, including the target rate and size, and the definitions concerning order execution."

-open_stage: ""

-initial_targets: ""
+initial_targets: "The initial targets node holds the most basic definitions about the position to be taken: the target rate and the target size."

 target_rate: ""